Roland Williams: Playing career

 Roland Williams was selected in the 1998 National Football League Draft by the Saint Louis Rams in the fourth round with the 98th overall pick.
 He played professionally for eight years at the tight end position.
 Highlights include the 2002 American Football Conference Championship and the St. Louis Rams' Super Bowl XXXIV Championship in which Williams made one reception for a gain of nine yards.

 Following his stint with the Rams, Roland played three years for the Oakland Raiders.
 The Raiders won the American Football Conference Championship in the 2002-2003 season.
 In 2003, Roland played one season with the Tampa Bay Buccaneers.
 In 2004, Roland returned to play another season with the Oakland Raiders and then the subsequent season with the St. Louis Rams before a career ending knee injury sidelined him in 2006.

-Other work and activities

-Roland was nominated for the Walter Payton NFL Man of the Year Award for philanthropy and citizenship.
-In 2015, Roland started the Champion Academy Extreme Mentoring & Empowerment Initiative, a mentoring program in his hometown of Rochester, New York to help at-risk middle and high school students improve as students and citizens.

-Since his retirement as a player, Roland Williams has worked as a television/radio sports analyst and keynote speaker.
-As a sports analyst for more than a decade, Roland has appeared on media outlets including CBS Sports Network, ESPN, MTV, NBC, NBC Sports Network, Nickelodeon, NFL Network, CNBC, Fox, Fox Sports Net, CBS and ABC.
-He has contributed on radio, online and in print publications.
-In 2008, he coached a high school student aiming to become a football player on the MTV show "Made."
+Since retiring as a professional football player, Williams has worked as a television and radio sports analyst and keynote speaker.
+As a sports analyst for more than a decade, he has appeared on media outlets including CBS Sports Network, ESPN, MTV, NBC, NBC Sports Network, Nickelodeon, NFL Network, CNBC, Fox, Fox Sports Net, CBS, and ABC, where he currently works in Los Angeles.
+He has also contributed to radio, online, and print publications.
+In 2008, Williams coached a high school student aspiring to become a football player on the MTV reality series Made.

+Williams has also appeared as a speaker at multiple TEDx events, where he has discussed leadership, performance, and life after professional sports.

+Following his playing career, Williams has remained active in business and advisory roles.
+He currently serves as Managing Partner of Brown Diamond Concierge, a private real estate portfolio advisory that works with high-earning professionals, athletes, and executives.
+The firm focuses on long-term real estate strategy, portfolio design, and execution.

+In addition to his professional work, Williams has participated in academic and advisory initiatives.
+He serves on the Sport Management Advisory Council at Syracuse University’s Falk College of Sport, supporting programs focused on leadership, education, and career development in the sports industry.